[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 What Managed Harness Handles

-Managed Harness takes over many processes that developers typically implement themselves.
+Managed Harness takes over common implementation areas that developers typically handle.

-Developers only need to define these three things to get started:
+Developers only need to define these three things:

 Declaration Content